Anonymous-AAA/OS_LAB/Assignments/Stage_23/notes.md

 # Question
 1. What would happen if we do not initilize the FILE OPEN COUNT in the File Status Table to -1?
+2. Does disk blocks get freed anywhere else other than the delete system call?